Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 On May 6th 2021, Colonial Pipeline was infected by a ransomware that forced the US energy company to shut down its entire fuel distribution pipeline.

 Hackers gained access to the Colonial Pipeline network using a VPN account that was no longer in use but still active.
 The password was used on another website that got compromised and leaked to the dark web.
 The account had no MFA, so the password was all the hackers needed to gain access.

 They stole 100Gb of data before locking computers with a ransomware.
 Colonial Pipeline paid the requested ransom of 75 bitcoins (nearly $5M) on May 7th.
-Most of the ransom was recovered later by the US governement.
+Most of the ransom was recovered later by the US government.

 On May 12th, Colonial Pipeline was able to restart pipeline operations.
 After several days, the delivery supply chain was back to normal.